waggle-sensor/waggle-beehive-v2/docs/querying-measurement-data.md

 ## Example Queries

+_Warning: The Beehive used in the examples uses a self-signed certificate which is why we curl with the `-k` flag.
+In the future, this Beehive will use a proper signed certificiate._

 The following query will return all measurements with a name starting with `sys` in the last hour.

 ```sh